Indian 2: Plot

-Meanwhile, Senapathy targets famous corrupt officials all over India who have embezzled lakhs of rupees from the government, including MNC owner Amit Aggarwal and Gujarati gold trader Darshan, and kills them using Varma Kalai.
-Pramod investigates it and plans to arrest Senapathy.
-Chitra follows Varadharajan, but finds no evidence of wrongdoing.
-However, Aarthi's father, Thangavel, reveals to Chitra that Sunitha was actually a victim of his own father's corruption, not the officer's.
-Initially skeptical, Chitra investigates and discovers the truth: Varadharajan had accepted bribes from the officer.
+Senapathy targets and kills several corrupt businessmen engaging in embezzlement and financial fraud, including multinational corporation owner Amit Aggarwal and a Gujarati gold trader named Darshan.
+Pramod investigates the killings and formulates a plan to arrest Senapathy.
+Meanwhile, Chitra monitors his father Varadharajan, initially finding no evidence of wrongdoing.
+However, Aarthi's father Thangavel reveals that Varadharajan had met with the corrupt officer who caused Sunitha's death.
+Initially skeptical, Chitra investigates and discovers the truth: Varadharajan had accepted a bribe from the officer.
 Chitra reports this to the ACVC, leading to Varadharajan's arrest.
-Learning that Chitra is responsible for Varadharajan's arrest, Chitra's mother sends him out of the house.
-That day, Senapathy tells Chitra and his friends that they achieved a victory and he is going to meet them in person, where they get excited.
-The next day, when Chitra and his friends go to meet Senapathy, they learn that Chitra's mother committed suicide by hanging due to being overwhelmed by the public shame and ridicule as the wife of a corrupt officer.
-Chitra gets blamed for this and he is unable to see his mother, even to do the last rites for her and Varadharajan disowns him.
-Devastated by the incident, Chitra leaves with his friends and suddenly they meets Senapathy near the graveyard.
-Senapathy apologies for what all has happened to him but Chitra blames Senapathy for his mother's death and for killing Chandru.
-He starts a campaign titled "Go Back Indian", which too becomes viral worldwide, leading Senapathy to earn the wrath of the local people and Senapathy becoming heartbroken.
+After learning that Chitra is responsible for Varadharajan's arrest, Chitra's mother evicts him from their home.
+Senapathy congratulates Chitra and his friends for their courage, and plans to meet them in person.
+The next day, however, they learn that Chitra's mother has committed suicide out of shame, and Varadharajan has disowned him.
+Devastated by the incident, Chitra and his friends meet with Senapathy near a graveyard.
+Senapathy apologizes for what has happened, but Chitra blames Senapathy for his mother's death and for killing Chandru.
+He launches a new campaign, "Go Back Indian", which becomes viral and earns Senapathy the wrath of the local populace.

-Pramod and Elango tries to arrest him but Senapathy escapes in a unicycle.
-During the chase, Senapathy gets attacked by a group of rowdies but he fights them back with his Varma Kalai.
-However, after the fight, a mob (consisting of Thangavel, police, criminals, corrupt servants, people who believe he caused the death of Chitra's mother and those who support #GoBackIndian) attacks Senapathy without listening to his pleas.
-Pramod and Elango eventually arrives, saves Senapathy and arrests him, but he uses Varma Kalai on Pramod to escape his capture, leaving Pramod having stroke.
-Upon admitting him to a hospital, the chief doctor informs Pramod's father, Krishnaswamy, a retired CBI officer, with who tried to capture Senapathy 28 years ago, that only Senapathy can save Pramod, as he can reverse the tissue and nerve damage that Varma Kalai inflicts on the victim, otherwise, he would die within three hours.
-Krishnaswamy then takes the paralysed Pramod to the court where Senapathy is being convicted.
-Senapathy offers to rescue Pramod in exchange for his release, to which the judge reluctantly agrees.
-Senapathy then takes Pramod with him and leaves the court in an ambulance, promising that he will come back again.
+Pramod and Elango locate Senapathy and attempt to arrest him, but he flees on an electric unicycle.
+During the chase, Senapathy is attacked by a group of gangsters, but fights them off.
+However, a mob of angry onlookers, including police, criminals, and corrupt officials, surrounds and attacks Senapathy, ignoring his pleas.
+Pramod and Elango eventually arrive and arrest him, but Senapathy uses Varma Kalai on Pramod, who suffers a brain injury and collapses.
+Pramod is admitted to a hospital, where the chief doctor informs his father, Krishnaswamy, a retired CBI officer, that Pramod will die in three hours and only Senapathy can reverse the tissue and nerve damage Pramod has suffered.
+Krishnaswamy then takes the paralysed Pramod to a nearby criminal court, where Senapathy faces conviction for his crimes.
+Senapathy offers to save Pramod's life in exchange for his release, and the judge reluctantly agrees.
+Senapathy leaves the court and drives away with Pramod in an ambulance, promising that he will return.